lilhumza/Bank/README.md

 - created AES system to decrpt/encrpt files
 - uses 32 bits
 - any higher bits takes too long to process
-- still have to implement into bank
+- will implement into bank on Monday

 # Bank